Exordio/py-mcp/readme.md

 Requires [python3](https://www.python.org/downloads/) to run.

-### Before starting, you must specify in config, the launch platform
+### Before starting, you must specify in config, the launch platform.
+##### And you can also choose whether to delete the folder every time? when reassembling a client. + Autolaunch

 ```sh